 Mary then revealed a third and final secret.
 Sister Lucia had written down the secret in 1944, and it was taken to the Vatican in 1959.
 There was hope that the secret would be released on January 3, 1960, but both Pope John XXIII and later Pope Paul VI decided not to release the third secret.
 Forty years after the planned release of the Third Secret of Fatima, the Vatican internet site released text as the third secret of Fatima on June 26, 2000.

 After her revelation of the three secrets of Fatima, Our Lady disappeared.
-The crowd remained in silence, sensing the solemnity of the occasion, when nothing less than the fate of the entire human race may be at stake.
+The crowd remained in silence, sensing the solemnity of the occasion, when nothing less than the fate of the entire human race was at stake.
 On the night of January 25, 1938, the strange illumination of light appeared, serving as a harbinger of World War II, which began the following year.